SCOTT SIMON, HOST:

 SIMON: Now, the company on Friday introduced its Surface tablet.
 What was the impression?

 HENN: Well, you know, the iPad mini is thin and light.
-My colleague Laura Sydell described it as a wafer-thin mint, which I think is, kind of, great.
+My colleague Laura Sydell described it as a wafer-thin mint, which - I think it's kind of great.
 And it is designed to work with all of the apps that have already been built for the bigger iPads.
 So it has a huge library of content that already exists.

 HENN: Oh, thank you.